Free Trial

 How Goodwill is Valued

-Goodwill is determined during a business acquisition as the difference between what the buyer pays and what the acquired business is worth based on its identifiable assets and liabilities.
+Goodwill is determined in a business acquisition as the difference between the purchase price and the value of the acquired business's identifiable assets and liabilities.

 Goodwill = Purchase Price – Fair Value of Net Identifiable Assets

 If Company X acquires Company Y for ₹25 crore, and Company Y’s net assets are worth ₹20 crore, the remaining ₹5 crore is recorded as goodwill.
-This value reflects things like brand reputation, market presence, or anticipated synergies.
+This value reflects factors such as brand reputation, market presence, or anticipated synergies.

 Also Read: Golden Rules of Accounting